CS639-Data-Management-for-Data-Science/s25/p4/README.md

 ## Clarifications / fixes
 [3/22 2:45AM] Fixed github classroom link issue.
 [3/22 7:30AM] Adding warning about Snowflake login requirements, specifically not to hardcode password in `p4.ipynb`.
+[3/31 11:03 AM] Fixing Q10 to Q16 (was originally mistyped as Q18) in IMPORTANT note mentioned in the section.

 ## :telescope: Overview